 Every patient goes home on steroids.
 The steroids are MANDATORY and could be life-threatening if not taken.
 If you are spending the night in the hospital, the steroids are given IV during your stay, and you will begin the oral steroids the evening of the day AFTER your surgery.
 If you go home the same day you will begin the steroids the evening OF your surgery day.
 In either case, take the entire day's steroids all at once.
-That will be six tiny pills on the first dose/ first day, 5 tiny pills for the second dose/ second day, and so on until gone.
+That will be six tiny pills on the first dose.
 Call the office immediately for any breathing difficulty.

 If you are discharged on the day of surgery, you will be given a single anti-nausea dissolvable wafer to be used that night if you are having nausea.
 If not, you do not need to take it.
 In any case, the nausea goes away within 24-36 hours after general anesthesia.
-The codeine cough suppressant WILL increase your nausea, so use it only if really necessary.